microsoft/xlang/design_notes/XDN03 - xlang Type System.md

 ### Classes

 Classes are xlang types that expose behavior and encapsulate data.

+Classes have zero or more object members (i.e. Methods, Properties and Events).

-Often times, classes can be activated
+Classes can not be parameterized.

+Classes can optionally implement one or more interfaces.
+Classes may implement parameterized interfaces, but only if all type parameters are specified.
+For example, a `JsonArray` type could not implement `IVector<T>` but it could implement `IVector<JsonValue>`.

 Classes are additively versionable.
 Subsequent versions of a given enum may add new members.
 Pre-existing members may not be removed or modified in any way.